Wine: Can it ever be healthy?

 - A number of cancers (including breast, mouth, throat and lung)

 Wine can be a poison or a preventative – the caveat here is the amount and frequency drunk.
 Occasionally, drinking alcohol within recommended limits poses no significant risk to your health, unless you are pregnant or have been advised to avoid or limit it for health reasons.
 Wine may even have some benefits, as already mentioned.

-However, it’s ensuring that moderation doesn’t end up being a bottle or more, in which case there comes the associated health risks, not to mention the cost of wine, added kilojoules and negative effects in terms of poor sleep, less healthy food choices and subsequent low energy levels.
+However, it’s ensuring that moderation doesn’t end up being a bottle or more.
+In which case there is the associated health risks, cost, added kilojoules and negative effects in terms of poor sleep, less healthy food choices and subsequent low energy levels.

-If you enjoy wine, buy the best you can afford, mindfully pour a glass and savour each sip.
+If you enjoy it, buy the best you can afford, mindfully pour a glass and savour each sip.
 Enjoy the experience and drink not to get drunk.
-Aim to have at least two alcohol-free days every week and minimise the times when excessive amounts are drunk to reduce health risks.
+Aim to have at least two alcohol-free days every week.
+Minimise the times when excessive amounts are drunk to reduce health risks.